Skip to main content

 Step-by-Step Guide for Returning Adaptive Athletes

-2. Renew/Verify US Rowing Membership: Visit US Rowing Membership Portal and check that your US Rowing Basic or Championship membership (club code CZGBS) is still active for the season.
+1. Renew/Verify US Rowing Membership: Visit US Rowing Membership Portal and check that your US Rowing Basic or Championship membership (club code CZGBS) is still active.

 Questions or Need Assistance?